weaver-lab/infra-portal/README.md

 3. Copy and rename `.env_example` to `.env`, and replace the default variable values where the values end in `_here`, such as `MONGO_INITDB_ROOT_USERNAME=root_username_here`.
 Replace the text `your_mapbox_token_here` with your Mapbox token.
 Change any other values if need be, including the auth code to be used on the frontend's registration page.

 4. Navigate to the infra-portal-fe directory with `cd infra-portal-fe`, and then copy and rename `.env_example` to `.env`, and replace the text `your_mapbox_token_here` with your Mapbox token.
 Change any other values if need be, to match with changes made in the root directory's `.env` file.
+You may need to change the `MONGODB_URI` env variable to include the ida username, password, and "ida" collection name in the connection string (for example: `MONGODB_URI=mongodb://idauser:idapass@mongo:27017/ida`).

 5. Go back to the root directory and navigate to infra-portal-be with `cd infra-portal-be`.
 Then, copy and rename `.env_example` to `.env`, and replace the IDA db username and password values with your own.